Help your SME clients nurture their number

 While most Australians are familiar with personal credit scores, chances are your SME clients have no idea that their business also has a credit score.

-Research by leading online SME lender OnDeck, found the majority (53%) of Australian SME owners are in the dark about business credit scores.
-But awareness is growing, driven by the launch of OnDeck’s free online credit score calculator in 2016.
+Some of our current research shows that the majority (53%) of Australian SME owners are in the dark about business credit scores.
+But awareness is growing, driven by the launch of our free online credit score calculator in 2016.

 Since the launch, more than 10,000 SME owners have used the tool to check their score.
 Today, 47% of SME owners realise their business has a credit score, an uptick of 5% over the last 12 months.